Our Team

 Adam Beeson

-Based in Costa Rica, Adam is responsible for connecting GCA alumni across the global network while supporting program activities and development.
-He is an alumnus of the Global Citizenship Alliance and previously served in a number of roles for the Salzburg Global Seminar.
-Adam has more than a decade of international school teaching and leadership experience in Europe and the Americas.
-He is currently DEIB Coordinator and a language and literature teacher at Pan-American School, Costa Rica’s first International Baccalaureate (IB) continuum school.
-Adam is actively involved in the wider field of international school education, adding his insight as a presenter at the IB Global Conference of the Americas, serving as a member of the International School Anti-Discrimination Taskforce and contributing to various publications, including the International Schools Network, School Management Plus and the Wellbeing in International Schools Magazine.
+Adam is responsible for driving enrollment and engagement strategy in Latin America.
+He is an alumnus of the Global Citizenship Alliance and previously served in a number of roles for Salzburg Global.
+Adam has nearly two decades of international school teaching and leadership experience in Europe and the Americas.
+He is currently Strategic Enrollment Director for New Summit Academy Costa Rica and is actively involved in the wider field of international and independent school education, adding his insight as a presenter at conferences such as the International Baccalaureate Global Conference of the Americas (IB), The Small Boarding Schools Association (SBSA), The Boarding Schools Association (BSA), and The Association of Boarding Schools (TABS).
+Adam previously served as an IB Examiner and member of the International Schools Anti-Discrimination Taskforce, and he is a contributor to various publications, including the International Schools Network, School Management Plus, International Schools Magazine and the Wellbeing in International Schools Magazine.
 He received his M.A. in International Education from the University of Bath (United Kingdom), a B.A. in English from Brevard College (USA) and an International Teacher Certificate from the European Council of International Schools.